JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 https://xahauexplorer.com/explorer/9DC71DBB329011499CCE60B5BD9157DD9BBBA85D571122E310F5488498BA2054

-She sends 1 XAH (this, with the already 1 XAH initially diposited, and the small previous amount added, puts the vault in a correct colletarilzation, because there will be again around $20 value collateralized (50% ratio, $10 XAU USD loan divided by the $20 current value).
+She sends 1 XAH (this, with the already 1 XAH initially diposited, and the small previous amount added, puts the vault in a correct collateralization, because there will be again around $20 value collateralized (50% ratio, $10 XAU USD loan divided by the $20 current value).
 The protocol even issues some more XAI USD because the total amount collateralized is 2'111, so the total issued for that position goes up to 10'55 XAI USD)

 https://xahauexplorer.com/explorer/896F7DFC6E9652A1698228AE2FF4DCCBF3CF6C4407E0E610F2E801DC89C38034

 https://xahauexplorer.com/explorer/F61AB65666243A17B43703A671FCD77945525A7FC16E1B8EB3E650F388624894

-Now, if she sends back the XAI USD borrowed the protocol sends back his XAI and the vault dissapears:
+Now, if she sends back the XAI USD borrowed the protocol sends back his XAI and the vault dissappears:

 https://xahauexplorer.com/explorer/C93E3895574C6D6B48BD8AA4357D57D729E4AA03A153435DD9C145D5E428F6B4